buffdb/buffdb/README.md

 bandwidth is limited and performance is critical.
 Protobuf is the messaging format of choice, but other formats are planned.

+To add BuffDB to your Rust project, run `cargo add buffdb`.

 ## TypeScript interaction

 Using auto-generated code from the protobuf definition, we can interact with the server in many